This post is a translation of patent #CN104293873A [pdf], registered in China.

 [0011] In the present invention, said cell lines can be prepared by inducing transformation of normal mammalian cells through methods including chemical induction, natural substance treatment, gene introduction, radiation induction, viral induction, or long-term passaging.
 The induced cells, when cultured under high cell density conditions, can spontaneously proliferate and differentiate into cell populations including pluripotent stem cell-like cells, granulosa cell-like cells, primordial germ cell-like cells, and oocyte-like cells.
 Continued culture of these cells can further self-organize to form follicle-like structures, with the produced estrogen secreted into the culture medium, which can then be enriched and purified using existing techniques to obtain estradiol.

-[0012] The advantages of the method
+[0012] The advantages of the

-of the present invention include:
+method of the present invention include:

 The invention prepares estradiol through cell

-engineering means, wherein the employed cell population
+engineering means, wherein the employed cell

-is generated by special in vitro induction of mammalian
+population is generated by special in vitro

-cells.
-Said cell population can be cultured under
+population can be cultured under specific in

-specific in vitro conditions to continuously secrete
+vitro conditions to continuously secrete

 estrogen.
 The estrogen secretion in this system

-completely simulates the biosynthetic process in vivo,
+completely simulates the biosynthetic process in

-with few byproducts generated during estradiol
+vivo, with few byproducts generated during

-production, simple methodology, and mild conditions that
+estradiol production, simple methodology, and

-pose minimal environmental harm.
-Compared with existing
+harm.
+Compared with existing preparation

-preparation methods, it possesses irreplaceable
+methods, it possesses irreplaceable

 advantages.